 For that matter, the opening sequence, "Circle of Life" is a Moment of Awesome for the bloody movie.
 If one character had to be placed as MOA recipient, it has to be Rafiki, but that whole sequence just leaves the jaw agape Every.
 Single.
 Time.
 Disney's first trailer for this film was no more than this sequence!

-The fight between Simba and Scar, complete with a majestic version of the music that plays when Mufasa shows Simba the kingdom.
-(Which is not included on the official soundtrack, damnit.)
+The fight between Simba and Scar, complete with a majestic version of the music that plays when Mufasa shows Simba the kingdom (which is only included on the Legacy Collection soundtrack; it's at a slower tempo, but awesome all the same).
 Just as importantly, it clearly shows that Simba fights in a distinctive way from his father, in a cooler, more cerebral way.

 Mufasa's head appearing in the clouds to give Simba confidence.

 Not a minute earlier, Simba saw Nala slipping down the cliff, the hyenas about to catch her.
-He races to save her, with Shenzi about to make a meal of Nala... only for Simba to slash right through her cheek, leaving three deep claw marks.
+He races to save her, with Shenzi about to make a meal of Nala... only for Simba to slash right through her cheek.
 And judging by her growl, he truly angered her.

 It's a small one, but when the hyenas corner the cubs, Simba pushes Nala against the wall and plants himself protectively in front of her.